juandavidGF/torre/task.md

 * improve images widht in matched people for skills section

 # DOING
+* retrive a list of conections given a user

 # DONE
 * search a specific people for name search (curl)